Ansible Roles¶

 Role Variables

-This role installs and configures a filter macro called UserAgentFilter which can be included in Apache vhosts
+This role installs and configures a filter macro called UserAgentFilter which can be included in Apache vhosts.

 Role Variables

-¶ Directory to hold base roles.
+Directory to hold base server configuration roles.

 Runs bazelisk build with the specified targets.